molecula/documentation/introduction/_posts/2022-04-01-getting-started.md

   --postgres.bind "localhost:55432"
 ```

 From there, start the [web UI](/reference/api/enterprise/web-ui).
-It will indicate whether FeatureBase is running successfuly on the homepage.
+It will indicate whether FeatureBase is running successfully on the homepage.
 If you prefer using the CLI, you can connect to and query FeatureBase using `psql`

 ```shell